School Selection Process

 - Local districts are notified that a school in their district is being considered for inclusion into the ISD

-- Final applications from Innovative School Operator candidates due to the ISD Superintendent
+- Final applications from ISO candidates due to the ISD Superintendent

 - State Board approvals approves school(s) recommended by the ISD Superintendent for inclusion into the ISD